 These plans can work well with your bronze and silver plans.
 You may, overall, save a significant amount of money while having “gold” coverage.
 Let’s compare using an example.

 The example below shows you can potentially save serious money on your health insurance premiums by utilizing a gap insurance plan.

 You have a choice of an ACA compliant Gold plan versus a Bronze plan.
 The Gold plan costs $2,500 per month with a $2,000 family deductible and the Bronze Plan costs $1,300 with a $6,000 family deductible.

 That is good, but you can potentially save more.
-A $6,000 gap health insurance plan cost about $200 per month (depending on the state).
+Let’s say a $6,000 gap health insurance plan costs $200 per month for your family (depending on the state).
 That will bring your total premiums to $1,500 per month.
 You’ll save $1,000 per month or $12,000 on premiums alone.
 If you exceed your deductible, you will save an additional $6,000 for a total of $18,000.